Install

 Deploying BON in a Box locally

 BON in a Box can be installed and ran on a local computer.
 While personal computers have less computing power than servers, it is more convenient for pipeline development, or when working with small examples.
-Users adding scripts and creating pipelines on their local computer can directly run them through BON in a Box.
+Users adding scripts and creating pipelines on their local computer can run them directly through BON in a Box in the user interface.

 Prerequisites: